Home for Global Students

 Surprising Glasgow Facts

 Can you believe Glasgow is full of surprises?
 There are some unexpected and interesting things about Glasgow.
-Let’s uncover the secrets of Glasgow!
+Let’s uncover these secrets and feel the charm of the astounding facts about Glasgow!

 More Marble in City Chambers than Vatican City